Never Discuss These Things When Showing a Home

 - How quickly the seller would like to close.

-Buuuutt, I just wanna know if you've had any offers yet or if you know of any buyers who might be writing an offer?
+But I just want to know if you've had any offers yet or if you know of any buyers who might be writing an offer?
 Answer: You will have to ask my agent that question.

-Can't you tell me if your home has been on the market for 7 days or 7 months?
+Can't you tell me if your home has been on the market for seven days or seven months?
 Come on; this is not a hard question!
 Answer: You will have to ask my agent that question.

 If we wrote an offer today, would you be willing to reduce the price by $10,000?
 Answer: You will have to ask my agent that question.